Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.rst

       --columns-query COLUMNS_QUERY
                             Describe the columns and their datatypes using an sql statement.
-Example: `"col1 INTEGER PRIMARY KEY, col2 TEXT NOT NULL, col3 TEXT NOT NULL UNIQUE`" -c CRIT, --critical CRIT
+Example: `"col1 INTEGER PRIMARY KEY, col2 TEXT NOT NULL, col3 TEXT NOT NULL UNIQUE"` -c CRIT, --critical CRIT
                             Set the CRIT threshold.
 Supports ranges.
 Default:
                             "None"